rswag/rswag/README.md

 [![Build Status](https://github.com/rswag/rswag/actions/workflows/ruby.yml/badge.svg?branch=master)](https://github.com/rswag/rswag/actions/workflows/ruby.yml?query=branch%3Amaster+)
 [![Maintainability](https://api.codeclimate.com/v1/badges/1175b984edc4610f82ab/maintainability)](https://codeclimate.com/github/rswag/rswag/maintainability)

-OpenApi 3.0 and Swagger 2.0 compatible!
+OpenApi 3.0 compatible!

 Seeking maintainers!
 Got a pet-bug that needs fixing?
 Just let us know in your issue/pr that you'd like to step up to help.

 Rswag extends rspec-rails "request specs" with a Swagger-based DSL for describing and testing API operations.
 You describe your API operations with a succinct, intuitive syntax, and it automatically runs the tests.
-Once you have green tests, run a rake task to auto-generate corresponding Swagger files and expose them as YAML or JSON endpoints.
+Once you have green tests, run a rake task to auto-generate corresponding OpenAPI files and expose them as YAML or JSON endpoints.
 Rswag also provides an embedded version of the awesome [swagger-ui](https://github.com/swagger-api/swagger-ui) that's powered by the exposed file.
 This toolchain makes it seamless to go from integration specs, which you're probably doing in some form already, to living documentation for your API consumers.

 Api Rswag creates [Swagger](http://swagger.io) tooling for Rails API's.
 Generate beautiful API documentation, including a UI to explore and test operations, directly from your rspec integration tests.